This article has links to products and services we love, which we may make commission from.

 Things to Do in the Lincolnville Historic District

-Going back on ourselves through Downtown, the Lincolnville Neighborhood is well worth a visit to learn more about the diverse population and culture in St. Augustine.
+Going back on ourselves through downtown, I realized that the Lincolnville neighborhood is well worth a visit to learn more about the diverse population and culture in St. Augustine.

 The quarter was created by the Black soldiers returning to the city after the Civil War in 1886; initially referred to as Little Africa, then Lincolnville, named after President Abraham Lincoln.